The Mergers & Acquisitions Litigation Review: Mexico

-However, paving the transition to a major economy appears to be a major challenge, as the worldwide crisis and pandemic has delayed the development that countries with similar characteristics have experienced.
-Thus, strengthening institutions and having a strong and independent judiciary, together with providing a safer environment for business, would certainly help to focus the business community's interest in Mexico for inbound investment.
-During 2019, the new Mexican administration has not been able to secure certainty for investors to promote further foreign investment in the country.
-Thus, as is generally the case in economic downturns, litigation and disputes will increase.
+However, paving the transition to becoming a major economy appears to be a considerable challenge, as the worldwide pandemic crisis has delayed the development that countries with similar characteristics have experienced.
+Thus, strengthening institutions and having a strong and independent judiciary, together with providing a safer environment for business, would certainly help to focus the business community's interest in Mexico for inbound investment, in particular with recent developments and the enactment of pieces of legislation and nobel public policy (particularly in the energy sector) expressly contravening the previous constitutional and legal framework.

 The internal market (and foreign investment in the internal market) could be significantly fuelled by the successful implementation of anti-corruption laws and creating economic and political certainty to promote investment.

-1 Alejandro García-González and Luis Ernesto Peón are partners and José Antonio Noguera and Carlos Alvarado are senior associates at Hogan Lovells.
+1 Alejandro García-González and Luis Ernesto Peón are partners and Andrea López de la Campa is counsel at Hogan Lovells.